jfd5838/Autonomous-Mobile-Robot-Car/README.md

     Observe how it responds to lines, signs, and obstacles.
     Make Appropriate changes to final script.

-# Instrucions for Use
+# Instructions for Use
     Power on the Raspberry Pi and Arduinos.
     Place the robot at the start of the track.
-    Watch the robot follow the line, stop for STOP signs, slow for YIELD signs, and stop when there is an obstacles.
+    Watch the robot follow the line, stop for STOP signs, slow for YIELD signs, fast for SPEED LIMIT signs, and stop when there is an obstacles.
     Power off when done.

 # Tips and Tricks